laurentb/symfttpd/README.md

     }

 You have to restart lighttpd each time you add a file the the web/ root.
-Hopefully it doesn't happen often.
+Hopefully, it doesn't happen often.
 Also, don't forget to run `php symfony plugin:publish-assets`, or even better, `mksymlinks` before.